Tax Information

 Exemptions for exempt property taxes must be granted by the State Board of Equalization.
 Exemption filings can be made through the Shelby County Assessor’s Office and must be approved by the State Board of Equalization.

-Tax Relief is available for taxpayers who are 65 or older or who are totally and permanently disabled and meet certain annual income limits.
+Tax Relief is available for taxpayers who are 65 or older or who are totally and permanently disabled receiving social security benefits and meet certain annual income limits. - Tax Freeze

 A quarterly payment program is available for taxpayers who are 65 or older, owe no back taxes, live on a fixed income and own and reside in the home on which taxes are owed.
 There is no income requirement.
 The quarterly payment amount is 1/4 of the total year’s tax due August 31, November 30, February 28 and May 30.